aabdeab/aabdeab/README.md

 ## 🚀 About Me

-I'm a passionate software engineer specializing in distributed systems and microservices architecture.
-Currently focused on building scalable backend solutions with Java, Spring Boot, and event-driven architectures.
-I love exploring new technologies while creating robust enterprise applications.
+I am a passionate student and researcher, dedicated to exploring and developing innovative solutions for common challenges in distributed systems and software architectures.
+My work is driven by my own research and reflections, and all the architectures in my repositories are the result of my personal investigations.
+Currently, I am focused on creating scalable backend solutions using Java, Spring Boot, and event-driven architectures, while continuously learning and experimenting with new technologies to build robust, real-world enterprise applications.

 <!-- GitHub Stats -->
 <div align="center">